 Ok, so I think it’s safe to say Trouble’s Brewing is my current favorite episode of Other Space.
 Granted, I think it helped that the B-Plot involving Tina and Michael (I’ll get into it later) was one of the few things I remembered from my initial watch way back when.
 So when I watched it the other day, I had one thought.
 Namely, I thought “wow, this is a true example of the heights Other Space can reach”.
-I thought this because honestly, Trouble’s Brewing has everything going for it, and if you’re curious about what it has going for it, I’ll tell you shortly.
+I thought this because honestly, Trouble’s Brewing has everything going for it.

 The Episode Summary

 Trouble’s Brewing starts with Stewart and Karen getting into a fresh argument.
 Stewart desperately wants to explore the surface of the new planet, while Karen points out it’s against UMP regulation for the two highest-ranking officers to first set foot on an unexplored planet.
 Instead, Michael and Tina prep for the surface trip to collect samples and retrieve the extracted fuel, both unenthusiastic about working with the other.
 While arguing about how decisions are made between the two, Stewart breaks a coffee-making robot, and they decide on a new, streamlined system for making decisions.
 Namely, they don’t have to confer with the other before making a decision.